lazee/freemarker-java-8/README.md

 	${myzoneddatetime.format('yyyy-MM-dd Z')}
 	${myzoneddatetime.format('yyyy-MM-dd Z', 'Asia/Seoul')}

+##### Notice

+When a zone is _not_ set, the formatter will use the zone found in the ZonedDateTime object itself.
+This behaviour can be changed if you want to.
+Scenarious where that might come in handy could be when you always wants to convert the timezone into your local timezone.

+`Java8ObjectMapper`now takes a second argument where you can choose one of four strategies for the time zone used when formatting a ZonedDateTime:

+* **EnviromentZonedDateTimeStrategy** - Will convert the time zone into the one currently set within Freemarker.
+* **KeepingZonedDateTimeStrategy** - Will use the zone from the ZonedDateTime object itself (DEFAULT)
+* **SystemZonedDateTimeStrategy** - Will convert the time zone into ZoneId.systemDefault().
+* **StaticSystemZoneDateTimeStrategy** - Will use the time zone set when creating this strategy.

+Example:

+	new Java8ObjectWrapper(VERSION_2_3_23, new EnvironmentZonedDateTimeStrategy());
+	// or
+	new Java8ObjectWrapper(VERSION_2_3_23, new StaticZonedDateTimeStrategy(ZoneId.of("Europe/Oslo")));

 #### java.time.ZonedId

 Prints the ZoneId display name.
 You can override the textstyle with one of these values [FULL, FULL_STANDALONE, SHORT, SHORT_STANDALONE, NARROW and NARROW_STANDALONE].
 You can also override the locale, but Java only seems to have locale support for a few languages.